POSTED: Mar 23, 2016 10:33 AM ET

 It was just the third time in Duncan's 1,383 regular season games he was not in the starting lineup.
 The first two were in unusual circumstances.
 Once, when Duncan was coming off injury, and the other time Popovich wanted to experiment with minutes.

-That it would come in the NBA's most anticipated regular season game of the year and most telling is what came after the tip.
-Duncan would play just eight minutes all night, not a single one in the second half.
+the year and most telling is what came after the tip.
+Duncan would play

 The issue wasn't whether Duncan would go along with the move.
 He has already taken pay cuts to allow his franchise to build a better roster, and he long ago gave up his place in the offense for others.